mploureno/rate-test/README.md

 # Rate Shelf

-This is an application that allows users to create and share book profiles as well as rating other user's posts.
+This is an application that allows users to create and share book profiles as well as rate other user's posts.
 Users can also filter the books by category.

 *I have essentially based my code on the Ryan Hemrick's [GitHub](https://github.com/RyanHemrick/Book-Review) and [Youtube tutorial](https://www.youtube.com/playlist?list=PLsyJtAEU4pGw3PCKAA4POHK6C2G2nnpLF).*